AppIntro/AppIntro/README.md

 An updated version of the English version translation is [available here](appintro/src/main/res/values/strings.xml).

 If a translation in your language is already available, please check it and eventually fix it (all the strings should be listed, not just a subset).

-## Migrating 🚗

-If you're migrating **from AppIntro v5.x to v6.x**, please expect multiple breaking changes.
-You can find documentation on how to update your code on this other [migration guide](/docs/migrating-from-5.0.md).

 ## Snapshots 📦